 Below are some resources to help parishes engage with and stay connected to their parishioners.
 This page will be regularly updated as new resources are developed.

-Missionary parishes transform lives and yield a growing army of disciples for whom worship and sacraments come to life and whose ministry and service flourishes.
-The Leading a Missionary Parish
+Missionary parishes transform lives and yield a growing army of disciples for whom worship and sacraments come to live and whose ministry and service flourishes.
+The Leading a Missionary Parish series, held over four weeks in July/August 2020, offered interactive sessions with global leaders in missionary parish renewal:

 Before he ascended, Jesus gave us his vision for the church: ‘Go therefore and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you’ (Matthew 28:19–20).
 This ‘Great Commission’ was given to a group of people who had no influence in the business, religious or political circles of the time, and who were feeling demoralised and uncertain about their future.
 It was an inauspicious beginning.
 Read more here